 Personally, I don't think Catherine Opie can comprehend the pure drama of the sun's disappearing and reappearing acts.
 How can one possibly say that the colors, warmth, and sheer energy of something as important to all of life on this planet are simply..."meh"?

 Cliche, 1 Feb 2018, Lumix LF1.
 Dawn from my front porch.

 I certainly cannot agree with Catherine Opie!

-My images of said cliche, and those of many, many photographers, may not be "cutting edge" photography with the ability to grab headlines, but they are truly celebrations of life and all that we as beings on this piece of rock floating across space can be thankful for.
+My sunrise/sunset images and those of many, many photographers, may not be "cutting edge" photography with the ability to grab headlines and shock viewers, but they are truly celebrations of life and all that we as beings on this piece of rock floating across space can be thankful for.

 31 December 2017

 Going completely gray in 2018?